 EMS 241 EMS Clinical Practicum IV 0 0 124

-Prerequisite: EMS 130 and EMS 231

-Co-requisite: None

 This course provides clinical experiences in the hospital and/or field.
 Emphasis is placed on mastering the skills/competencies required of the paramedic providing advanced level care.
 Upon completion, students should be able to provide advanced level patient care as an entry level paramedic